sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace Provide explanation of above diagram

-Workspace: The provided diagram represents the structure of your project workspace.
+The provided diagram represents the structure of your project workspace.
 Here's a detailed explanation of each part:

 ### Root Directory
 - **[`.env`](command:_github.copilot.openRelativePath?%5B%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2FUsers%2Fsumit%2Frepos%2FShopingKaro%2F.env%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%5D "/Users/sumit/repos/ShopingKaro/.env")**: Environment configuration file.